AlbertAlvin8080/Learning_JSP/README.md

 # Description
-Simple repository created to store code used in order to learn JavaServer Pages.
+Repository for code examples used while learning JavaServer Pages.